ugurkocde/KQL-Search/README.md

 more will be added soon ...

 **I wrote a Blog about my motivation and the things I have learned with this project.
-You can find it here:**
+You can find it here: [Blog](https://ugurkoc.de/kql-search/)**

 # What is KQL?